Automating the Learning of Inverse Kinematics for Robotic Arms with Redundant DoFs: Experiments

 When the dimensionality of posture indices increases, the trained models can have more room to contain the two types of changing trends, which eases the difficulty of training.
 However, many elements in the posture indices may cause similar effects.
 In summary, the dimensionality of posture indices should be at least two (for affecting the orientation) plus the DoF of the target robotic arm minus six, i.e., the number of extra redundancies.

 Finally, we give a brief qualitative comparison of SIK and PSIK, after we have examined various aspects of these two methods.
-Both SIK and PSIK can obtain distinct postures for given goals, and they have similar diversity in the angle solutions.
+Both SIK and PSIK can obtain distinct postures for given poses.
 With respect to accuracy, SIK is much better than PSIK and is easier to train, because PSIK has more constraints and requires the posture indices to obey probabilistic distributions.
 However, PSIK has very uniform distance errors across the entire working space.
-This stabilizes the overall performance and extends the ground-truth dataset smoothly to overcome the sparsity in collected training data.
+This stabilizes the overall performance and extends the dataset smoothly to overcome the sparsity in collected training data.

 Regarding the characteristics of the obtained posture indices, SIK generates arbitrary floating-point numbers, whereas PSIK produces normalized numbers.
 If the application is just to obtain different angle solutions, then the normalization will not change the usage.
 We only need to retrieve the numbers from the dictionary and feed them into the joint angle calculation models to get the angle solutions.
 However, if the application requires changing the posture of the robotic arm from a given initial posture, then PSIK may be a better choice.
 The normalization of the posture indices means that all the numbers of the indices are bounded in a known range and the impacts of the postures are equally distributed in the range.
 Therefore, users have better controls in adjusting the elements in the posture indices.